rebelsky/csc207c/_mps/games.md

 ### Big picture

+### Game choice/design

 **Do we have to invent our own game or can we use an existing game like Othello or Sudoku?**

 > You may do either.

 **Do we have to use matrices as the underlying implementation of our board?**

 > Yes.
 However, you don't have to rely on all the methods.
 Few games allow you to insert/remove rows/cols.

 **Can our game suck as much as yours does?**

 > Yes.
 However, remember that this could be something that you show to prospective employers.
 Sucky games are not all that interesting.

-**Who is our partner?**

-> Your partner for today's class is your assignment partner.
+**Can we implement a card or casino game?**

+> Most card games don't use a matrix/grid, so that wouldn't follow the requirement that you use a matrix as the game board.
+Card games are also a bit more complex because this will likely be a "complete knowledge" situation (that is, everyone sees all the pieces).
+However, if you can identify a card game that uses a grid, you can feel free to implement it.

+**Can we implement a "zero-player" game, like Conway's game of life?**

+> Sure.
+ALife is an okay approach.

+**Can we implement chess or checkers?**

+> Sure.

+**Can we implement something like Wordle, using cells to show letters?**

+> I suppose it meets the requirements.

+### GUIs

 **Do you have suggestions on making a GUI?**

 > Nope.
 It's been about ten years since I wrote a GUI in Java.

+**To what extent can we incorporate code that we find as long as we cite it (i.e. for graphics)?**

+> As long as you cite it?
+As much as you want.

+**A demo of using some native java library, like swing, to animate some object would be insightful.**

+> I'm sure it would.
+Unfortunately, I don't have time for that.
+That's why I've said that an ASCII interface will be fine.

+### Miscellaneous

+**Who is our partner?**

+> Your partner for today's class is your assignment partner.

 **How long should this take?**

 > My goal is that you should be able to write an E-level project in two-hours per person.
 That assumes a relatively simple UI and relatively straightforward game logic.
 You may want to shoot higher.

+**How were you able to represent a 8x8 grid by a simple number?
+There are 64 spots and each spot could have 4 possibilities ( Nothing, X, O, *).**

+> It's the number I use to initialize the random number generator.
+Once the RNG is initialized, it produces a predictable sequence of outputs.
+I generate a random number for each square and, depending on the value, decide on what to put in the square.

+**If there is a game we want to recreate that involves expanding the dimensions of the board (like the grid that we would display to users) to no limit, would it be harmful at a certain point to have the board expand without any set limit?**

+> I think it should be okay to keep expanding the board.
+I suppose we'll find out if we're not.

+**If we are making a multiplayer game where players have 'hands' that should be kept hidden from other players, is there a good way to represent this in Java with what we have used thus far (Text IO, Windowed environment)?**

+> I don't know of a good way to keep things hidden.
+This may have to be a "complete information" game like chess or checkers.

+**What resources would you recommend us to go over to create the GUI for this assignment?
+Would you say it's something we can learn from the scratch today and be able to implement a decent one in a few days?**

+> Yes, I think you can learn how to build a simple grid-base GUI in a few hours.
+Unfortunately, I don't have a good recommendation.
+I might look and see what's going on in the AAC code.
+But I'd start with text.

+**How do you make sure you've thought of all the edge cases for your own code?**

+> Practice.
+Look at common edge cases.

+**Are there tips for counting lines of four efficiently?**

+> I don't have one, and it may not be worth your time even if there is one, since it's likely to be non-trivial.
+Start with the naive code and see where you go from there.

+**How should I check if the game is a draw?**

+> It depends on the game rules.
+If neither player can play, it's an obvious draw.

+**Can the game's difficulty (choose between easy, medium or hard) be considered a configuration for the E requirement?**

+> Yes.

 Citations
 ---------